Mencarelli-Simone/arraypatternthinkering/readme.md

-This repository is meant to provide some simplified models for array patterns from conformal geometry arrays.
+This repository is meant to provide some simplified models for array patterns from conformal geometry arrays. it is also a testbed for an apeterture reflectarray model.

 # Files

 - **arrayfactor.py:** contains the AntennaArray class to model the geometry of the array and providing functions to compute the far field and near field of the array.
-In both cases assuming the elemental pattern is separable from the array factor.
+In both cases assuming the ele130.216.238.113mental pattern is separable from the array factor.
 In the far field case the *transfer function*
   matrix is saved to allow, for example, to invert it to obtain a backward projection operator.
 - **arraycollimatortest.py:** Makes use of the AntennaArray class to compute the far field of a